ShashwatiBuragohain/Deep-Learning-for-Speech-Synthesis/README.md

 (Probably a dataloader freeze or GPU memory issue — still debugging.)

 So expect updates!
-I’ll keep improving this pipeline, fixing the vocoder, and eventually connecting everything into a final inference script/UI.
+We’ll keep improving this pipeline, fixing the vocoder, and eventually connecting everything into a final inference script/UI.

-Stay tuned, and enjoy exploring the whole TTS journey with me:)
+Stay tuned, and enjoy exploring the whole TTS journey with us ;)

 ##  Citation